Icicle Creek Theater Camps

 Day Camp – $550 (Includes tuition, lunch, snacks)

-Optional Activity Fees for Day Campers – $30 per activity (to participate in horseback riding and/or kayaking)
+Optional Activity Fees for Day Campers – $30 per activity to participate in kayaking (both camps), horseback riding (acting camp) and laser tag (musical theater camp)

 There is a $50 discount for attending both camps